pivotal-cf/pivotal-ui/README.md

 ## Developer Notes

-If you intend to push code for pivotal ui itself, there are a few things you'll need to know.
+If you intend to push code for pivotal ui itself, there are a few things you'll need to do.

-### Tools you'll need
+### Install Tools

-1. node and npm `brew install node`
+1. node and npm

+    $ brew install node

+2. grunt-cli

-1. grunt-cli `npm install grunt-cli --global`
+    $ npm install grunt-cli --global

-1. Add dependencies by running `npm install` from the project root
+3. Add dependencies by running the following from the project root

+    $ npm install

-### Building the project
+### Build the project

-At the project root:
+As soon as you have your tools installed, and then again each time you make changes you want to see reflected in the styleguide, you'll need to run grunt _at the project root_:

     $ grunt

 ### Pushing the styleguide to cfapps.io

-After building, in the project root directory, run `cf push -f manifest.yml`.
+After building, in the project root directory, run

+    $ cf push -f manifest.yml